NCERT Solutions For Class 12 English - A Wedding In Brownsville: Free PDF Download

-The NCERT Solutions of Class 12 English Kaleidoscope Chapter 3 on Vedantu provides easy explaination for the story in detail.
-With the help of these NCERT short stories, students will get to learn various styles of writings by several authors.
+The NCERT Solutions for Class 12 English Kaleidoscope Chapter 3 on Vedantu provides easy explaination for the story in detail.
+With the help of these NCERT short stories, students will get to learn various styles from writings by several authors.
 Class 12 English NCERT Solutions for A Wedding In Brownsville, on Vedantu, covers all the questions and answers given in this chapter.
 Our subject-matter experts have explained every concept and summary of the entire story in a simple yet detailed way with different contextual examples, to provide a comprehensive learning experience for the students.

 Do you need help with your Homework?
 Are you preparing for Exams?

 Study without Internet (Offline)

 Access NCERT Solutions for Class 12 English Kaliedoscope Chapter 3 - A Wedding in Brownsville

 Stop and Think

 Ans: Senciminers were the town of Sencimin's native Jewish residents.
 They were, however, compelled to flee the town after the Germans destroyed it.
 Many Senciminers were tortured, burned, and gassed, but only a few managed to escape the camps and make it to America.

 2. Why did Dr Margolin not particularly want his wife to accompany him to the wedding?

 Ans: Dr Margolin refused to bring his wife to the wedding because he was ashamed of the shambles that American Judaism had become.
 He had to apologise to his wife every time he took her to a wedding or a Bar Mitzvah.
 This time, however, he was free of it.